 Both types of planning are required for robots to carry out complex behavior, but reactive planning is especially suited to low-level control where it is essential to respond quickly to changing environmental conditions.
 By developing reactive planners capable of carrying out complex behaviors, we enable the development of increasingly effective deliberative planners.

-Reactive Motion Planning
+Reactive Planning in Non-Convex Environments

 This research aims to integrate feedback control and machine perception for the design of safe reactive robot behaviors that are responsive to changes in the robot’s surrounding environment.